Product Data Sheet

 Surface Preparation … All surfaces must be clean (free of all coatings and curing compounds), free of frost, structurally sound, and relatively smooth.
 AIR-SHIELD LMP can be applied to “green” or damp concrete if there is no liquid water on the surface.
 Prepare substrate per manufacturer’s instruction prior to membrane application.

-Rough Openings and Protrusions … Refer to INSTALLATION GUIDELINES: AIR-SHIELD ROUGH OPENINGS.
+Rough Openings … Refer to INSTALLATION GUIDELINES: AIR-SHIELD ROUGH OPENINGS.

 Concrete Masonry Units … Before applying AIR-SHIELD LMP to CMU surfaces, patch all cracks, protrusions, small voids, offsets, details, irregularities, and small deformities with MEADOW-PATCH® 5 or MEADOW-PATCH 20 from W. R. MEADOWS at least two hours before application.